 Retailers should perform regular security assessments of their platforms, including vulnerability scans, penetration testing, and compliance checks with industry standards like PCI DSS.

-Time is critical, and something customers around the world value, which is why everything we do is aimed at verifying a customer in the blink of an eye, well fractions of a second to be precise.
+Time is critical and something customers around the world value, which is why everything we do is aimed at verifying a customer in fractions of a second.
 All of this is aimed at helping our clients offer a seamless customer experience whilst also protecting them from fraud.
+The key is not to block legitimate transactions — nothing destroys the customer experience as much as mistakenly preventing buyers from purchasing goods and services they truly want.

-To combat e-commerce fraud effectively, businesses must prioritise security measures and stay vigilant.
-Implementing secure payment gateways, robust authentication methods, and proactive fraud detection systems are crucial steps in safeguarding against the main types of e-commerce fraud.
+To combat eCommerce fraud effectively, businesses must prioritise security measures and stay vigilant.
+Implementing secure payment gateways, robust authentication methods, and proactive fraud detection systems are crucial steps in safeguarding against the main types of eCommerce fraud.

 Additionally, educating customers about online security and the dangers of phishing scams can help create a safer online shopping environment for everyone.

-Last updated on January 31, 2025
+Last updated on June 25, 2026

 We provide the most comprehensive device, network and mobile numbering data available